 Public Board Meetings

-2.6.1 Due to new public access to information laws, the State Bar publishes the bridge for their monthly board meeting so that that the public can participate.
+2.6.1 Due to new public access to information laws, the State Bar publishes the bridge for their monthly board meeting so that the public can participate.
 There are portions of Board meetings that are public, while other parts are closed sessions that are confidential.
 State Bar is currently using Adobe Connect through PGI to manage the audio conference call participants from a web portal.
 This portal allows the moderator to identify and tag certain callers as board members.
 When a “closed session” occurs during the conference call meeting, State Bar segregates all public callers into a breakout room, where they cannot hear the closed session portion of the conference call.
 When the closed session is completed, the public callers are reconnected to the conference call in order to continue the public portion of the meeting.

 This process is unacceptable because it is very difficult to positively distinguish the board member participants from the public participants with only a phone number.
 Staff has utilized user groups in order to associate phone numbers with board members; however, this has not always worked as board members may call from previously unidentified numbers and or telephone exchanges that show up as generic numbers.
 Additionally, it is staff intensive and burdensome, as it usually takes 2 technical personnel to manage the process during a board conference call meeting.
-Additionally, there may be substantial disruption to the call when s staff attempts to identify callers by asking them to confirm their identity, e.g., “Will the person with phone number 555-236-1234 please identify themselves?”
+Additionally, there may be substantial disruption to the call when staff attempts to identify callers by asking them to confirm their identity, e.g., “Will the person with phone number 555-236-1234 please identify themselves?”

 Please describe any solution you have that allows the user to distinguish public and private callers positively on a conference call and which allows the user to easily move groups in and out of closed sessions.